kavia-common/hello-world-api-286742-286751/README.md

 Getting started:
 - Dependencies are listed in flask_backend/requirements.txt
-- The service runs using flask_backend/run.py
+- The service runs using flask_backend/run.py (production) or flask_backend/start.sh
-- The server binds to 0.0.0.0 and uses PORT env var if set, default 3001.
+- The server binds to 0.0.0.0 and uses PORT env var if set, default 3001
+- For production stability: debug=False and use_reloader=False (configured in run.py)
+- Configuration via .env file in flask_backend directory

 Example:
 - Health: GET https://<host>:3001/